duncanmcclean/simple-commerce/docs/configuring.md

 ```

 ## Various other options
-There's some small configuration options too so they're documented below.
+There's a few smaller configuration options too.
+We've documented them in some bullet points below.

 * `cart_key` will determine the session key used for a customers' cart.